-- This makes them well suited to difficult installations where space, airflow and intake length are an issue.
+- This makes them well suited to complex installations where space, airflow and intake length are an issue.
 Water is more efficient at heat transfer than air.
-Thus, has more stability to be able to handle a wider range of temps.
+Thus, it has more stability to be able to handle a broader range of temps.

 - However, this system requires the added complexity, weight and cost of a radiator, a pump, water, and transfer lines.
 Typical applications for these are industrial machinery, marine and custom installs that don’t allow the easy fitment of an air to air, such as a rear-engined

 The air to water can be mounted anywhere in the engine bay as long as the radiator is mounted in a position with good airflow or a Thermo fan attached to it.